LispEngineer/EthernetRepeater/README.md

 * Generic synchronizer module for all synchronizers:
   * Parameters: length, width
-  * Add SDC controls to ensure that everything in there is synchronized
+  * Add SDC configuration to ensure that everything in there is synchronized

 * Add synchronizers to all reset signals that are not synchronous with the main clock.
 Or maybe just to all reset signals, period?